 Before committing to any contracting jobs, though, there are a few steps you need to take to get yourself fully certified and legally able to take on this kind of work.

-Becoming a general contractor in Tennessee can be an extensive process, between the exams, the licenses, and other state/county requirements.
+Becoming a licensed contractor in Tennessee can be an extensive process, between the exams, the licenses, and other state/county requirements.
 Read on for a breakdown of the ins and outs of contractor licensing in the state of Tennessee, and check out our Tennessee Contractor License Exam Prep Courses to get started working towards earning your Tennessee License today!